A.J. Green Player Prop Bets for NFL Week 17 | Arizona vs. Dallas 1/2/2022

 - So far this season, 15.0% of the 513 passes thrown by his team have gone Green's way.

-- Green has seen the ball thrown his way 14 times in the red zone this season, 20.3% of his team's 69 red zone pass attempts.
+- With 14 targets in the red zone this season, Green has been on the receiving end of 20.3% of his team's 69 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Green's matchup with the Cowboys.